filecoin-station/spark-dashboard/src/provider/[provider].md

   </div>
   <div>
     <h4>Spark Miner Time To First Byte (TTFB)</h4>
-    <body>The section shows the median of all TTFB values for valid miner retrieval tasks.</body>
+    <body>The section shows the median of all TTFB values for successful retrieval checks of this storage provider.</body>
   </div>
 </div>